siddhardha-mns/Rooftop-gardening-webapp/README.md

 ### Adjusting Reminder Times
 Modify the duration values in the `calculate_progress` function calls to change how often reminders appear.

+## 🚀 Deployment

+### Deploying to Streamlit Cloud

+1. Push your code to GitHub (without API keys or sensitive information)
+2. Connect your repository to [Streamlit Cloud](https://streamlit.io/cloud)
+3. Add your API key in the Streamlit Cloud dashboard:
+   - Go to your app's settings
+   - Navigate to "Secrets" section
+   - Add your API key using this format:
+     ```toml
+     GEMINI_API_KEY = "your_actual_api_key_here"
+     ```
+4. Deploy your application

+### Environment Variables
+The application is configured to load the API key from:
+1. Environment variables (local development)
+2. Streamlit secrets (cloud deployment)
+3. User input (fallback for development only)

+## 🔧 Troubleshooting

+### API Key Issues
+- Ensure your API key is correctly set in environment variables or Streamlit secrets
+- Check that you've spelled the variable name correctly as `GEMINI_API_KEY`
+- Verify that your API key is valid and has access to the Gemini 1.5 Flash model

+### Audio Processing Problems
+- Make sure you have the required dependencies for audio processing
+- On some systems, additional system libraries may be needed for SpeechRecognition

+### Deployment Issues
+- Check the Streamlit Cloud logs for specific error messages
+- Verify that all dependencies are correctly listed in `requirements.txt`

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.